andrew-edwards/hdiAnalysis/README.md

 *Using highest density intervals can reduce uncertainty in stock assessments by billions of fish*

-by Andrew M. Edwards and Marie Auger-Méthé, being submitted to *Nature Communications*.
+by Andrew M. Edwards and Marie Auger-Méthé, being submitted to *Fisheries Research*.

 In the manuscript (available upon request) we show that using highest density intervals (HDIs) to characterise uncertainty is preferable to